 Over the next few decades, ultrasound technology continued to evolve, with improvements in imaging technology and new image processing and analysis techniques.
-Today, ultrasound is widely used in medical practice and has become an essential tool for diagnosis and treatment in many fields of medicine.

 The continued development of ultrasound technology will lead to even more powerful and versatile imaging tools, potentially revolutionising how many medical conditions are diagnosed and treated.